powsybl/powsybl-core/docs/grid_exchange_formats/ucte/import.md

 The sum of the active load and generation (rep. reactive) is computed to initialize the `P0` (resp. `Q0`) of the dangling line.
 The element name of the UCTE line is stored in the `elementName` property and the geographical name of the X-node is stored in the `geographicalName` property.

-### Two windings transformer conversion
+### Two-winding transformer conversion
-The two windings transformers connected between two real nodes are converted into a [two windings transformer](../../grid_model/network_subnetwork.md#two-windings-transformer).
+The two-winding transformers connected between two real nodes are converted into a [two-winding transformer](../../grid_model/network_subnetwork.md#two-winding-transformer).
-If the current limits is defined, a permanent limit is created only for the second side.
+If the current limits are defined, a permanent limit is created only for the second side.
 The element name of the transformer is stored in the `elementName` property and the nominal power is stored in the `nominalPower` property.

-If a two windings transformer is connected between a real node and an X-node, a fictitious intermediate voltage level is created, with a single bus called an Y-node.
-This new voltage level is created in the same substation than the real node.
+If a two-winding transformer is connected between a real node and an X-node, a fictitious intermediate voltage level is created, with a single bus called a Y-node.
+This new voltage level is created in the same substation as the real node.
 The transformer is created between the real node and the new Y-node, and the X-node is converted into a dangling line.
 The only difference with a classic X-node conversion, is that the electrical characteristic are hold by the transformer and set to `0` for the dangling line, except for the reactance that is set to $0.05\space\Omega$.